 This post may contain affiliate links.
 Please read our disclosure policy.

-If you need to save time in your morning routine and start your day with lots of nutrition, you have to try these easy sheet pan eggs!
-Your whole family is going to love these, too.
+If you need to save time in your morning routine and start your day with a balanced breakfast, you have to try these easy sheet pan eggs!
+Your whole family is going to love them.

+- High protein.
 One serving has 24 grams of protein so it’s a great way to start your morning with a high protein meal.
-Fluffy eggs packed with veggies served on whole grain toast make for the perfect savory breakfast to keep you full all morning long!

-You can also quickly customize this recipe to fit your preferences.
-You can mix up the cheese, veggies or even add more protein with Canadian bacon or turkey sausages.
+- Easy to customize.
+You can mix up the cheese, veggies, or even add more protein with Canadian bacon or turkey sausages.

 - Eggs: Eggs are the hearty base of this recipe and a great source of protein and other essential nutrients like vitamin D and choline.
 I use whole eggs but you could always swap out half of the egg for egg whites (6 whole eggs + 12 egg whites).